soos-io/soos-dast/README.md

 ### API Scan

-It is tuned for performing scans against APIs defined by `OpenAPI`, `SOAP`, or `GraphQL` via either a local file or a URL.
+It is tuned for performing scans against APIs defined by `openapi`, `soap`, or `graphql` via either a local file or a URL.

 It imports the definition that you specify and then runs an `Active Scan` against the URLs found.
 The `Active Scan` is tuned to APIs, so it doesn't bother looking for things like `XSSs`.